SergeDubovsky/WinHello-Crypto/README.md

 # WinHello-Crypto

-A secure file encryption tool that uses Windows Hello biometric authentication to derive encryption keys.
-This application provides hardware-backed security by leveraging Windows Hello's biometric authentication (fingerprint, face, or PIN) to encrypt and decrypt files using AES-256-CBC encryption.
+A secure file encryption tool and AWS credentials manager that uses Windows Hello biometric authentication to derive encryption keys.
+This application provides hardware-backed security by leveraging Windows Hello's biometric authentication (fingerprint, face, or PIN) to encrypt and decrypt files and securely store AWS credentials.

 ## Features